Tattoo Sunburn: Treatment & Prevention

-Once the tattooed skin has cooled down, try to soothe and moisturize the area by using products containing aloe vera.
+Once the tattooed skin has cooled down, try to moisturize the area by using products containing soothing properties.
 If your tattoo is new, be sure to use a moisturizing lotion that doesn’t contain any artificial colors or scents, as these ingredients can cause further irritation around the area.

 Try to rehydrate your skin further by drinking plenty of fluids (plain water is best).

 To reduce any pain or inflammation, take ibuprofen or other suitable painkillers (not all will reduce inflammation, though).
 Unfortunately, UV damage can take 5 hours to show up, so if you notice a burn while you are outside, expect it to get much worse that night.
 Prevention is recommended.

 If your sunburn is severe and has caused large blisters, or any systemic symptoms such as dizziness or fever, contact a medical professional as soon as possible.

 How To Avoid Getting Sunburn On Your New Tattoo

 If you have a new tattoo, you should stay out of direct sunlight until the area has completely healed, which is when your skin has finished scabbing and peeling (which usually takes 2-3 weeks).

 While your tattoo is still healing, you should refrain from using any sun tanning or sunscreen products on the area, as these usually contain chemicals/ingredients that can be harsh to a new tattoo and can cause them to become irritated, and can even cause fading of the ink.